 From time to time the smoke alarm battery must be replaced with a new one.
 It is recommended that you replace your batteries once a year to ensure that they will work whenever the need may arise.

-The Department of Fire and Emergency Services (DFES) recommend choosing a common date that occurs every year and is easy to remember (such as 1 April - April Fool's Day).
+Fire & Rescue NSW recommend choosing a common date that occurs every year and is easy to remember (such as 1 April - April Fool's Day).
 The battery should also be replaced if the alarm fails to sound when you press and hold the test button.